Protecting your Assets: IP Protection – essential to protect your business and your customers

 The internet of things (IoT) is clearly beneficial to many aspects of business process improvements, driving efficiency, reducing downtime, and much more, in almost every industry vertical.
 However, the fact that devices are connected via the internet means there are multiple points within the network that could also be affected.

 It is a major concern when manufacturers do not have full visibility of the authenticity of devices and products within the supply chain.
-In a 2018 Deloitte survey of 500 procurement leaders from 39 countries, it was found that supply chain transparency is poor, with 65% of them having limited or no visibility beyond their tier one suppliers.
+In the Deloitte survey of 500 procurement leaders from 39 countries, it was found that supply chain transparency is poor, with 65% of them having limited or no visibility beyond their tier one suppliers.

 Counterfeit components are a safety risk